-It's not without its share of flaws.
-For one, the slim and sleek body means that there's no display on the camera body to view your shots.
-Considering that ZINK paper is costly than its counterparts, this addition would have been a great feature.
+It’s not without its share of flaws.
+For one, the slim and sleek body means that there’s no display on the camera body to view your shots.

 The Polaroid Now is one of the newest Instant cameras to hit the market in 2020.
 This quirky camera brings several interesting features to the mix and one of the most prominent features is the Autofocus mode.
 Once the lens detects the frame’s subject, it switches automatically between the 35mm and the 40mm lens.
 Another thing worth writing about is its quirky body.
 Though it has an ergonomic build, the unique (and boxy) design is sure to attract its share of stares and compliments.

 Unlike its predecessors, there’s no Bluetooth.
 That means you don’t get any option to pair the camera with your smartphone.
 On the upside, you can experiment with different modes.
 For instance, you can capture dramatic double-exposure shots by pressing on the selfie-timer twice.